Aveglia/vAMPirus/HelpDocumentation.md

 NCBI NR/RefSeq format -> ">KJX92028.1 hypothetical protein TI39_contig5958g00003 [Zymoseptoria brevis]"

-During Taxonomy Assignment, vAMPirus infers results by extracting the information stored in the reference sequence headers.
-If the database sequence headers do not match these patterns, you are bound to see errors in the naming of files created during the Taxonomy Assignment phase of vAMPirus.
+During Taxonomy Inference, vAMPirus infers results by extracting the information stored in the reference sequence headers.
+If the database sequence headers do not match these patterns, you are bound to see errors in the naming of files created during the Taxonomy Inference phase of vAMPirus.

 The default is that vAMPirus assumes that the database headers are in RVDB format, to change this assumption, you would need to edit the configuration file at line 78 where "refseq=F".
 You could also signal the use of RefSeq format headers within the launch command with adding "--refseq T".